Timeline Visuals — Balancing Customization, Accessibility, and Scale

 7

-Once we aligned on the most valuable states through Miro and engineering confirmed feasibility, I transitioned the work into high-fidelity designs in Figma.
+Once aligned through Miro and engineering confirmed feasibility, I created high-fidelity designs in Figma using the final approved accessible color palette.

 • Accessible color application across hover, selection, and overlapping states